flatland-association/flatland-rl/CONTRIBUTING.rst

 Members of NamedTuple can then be accessed through `.<member>` instead of `['<key>']`.

+If we have to ensure some (class) invariant over multiple members (for instance, `o.A` always changes at the same time as `o.B`), then we should uses classes instead, see the next section.

 Class Attributes
 ~~~~~~~~~~~~~~~~

-We use classes for data structures if we need to write methods that ensure (class) invariants over multiple members.
+We use classes for data structures if we need to write methods that ensure (class) invariants over multiple members,
+for instance, `o.A` always changes at the same time as `o.B`.
 We use the attrs_ class decorator and a way to declaratively define the attributes on that class:

     .. code-block:: python